 Forget crunches.
 (Yippee!)
 While they are great for working your outer abdominal muscles, you need to focus on your ‘core’ abdominal muscles that are further inside and the lower abs too.

 The plank is one of the best exercise moves for targeting these other abdominal muscles – but you must try to hold your belly in as you do it.

 Pelvic tilts are also excellent.
 To do these, lie on your back with your knees bent and pull your tummy in so that the small of your back is touching the floor.
 Raise your pelvis slightly off the floor (with your lower bottom clenched to tilt your pelvis).
 Hold for five to 10 seconds.
 Do this 10-12 times at least three times a week.

-You need to focus on muscle building anyway at this time of life as muscle loss begins to increase as you age but strength building also gives you extra muscles to burn off those pesky calories that would otherwise end up on your tummy.
+We all need to focus on muscle building at this time of life as muscle loss begins to increase as we age but strength building also gives you extra muscles to burn off those pesky calories that would otherwise end up on your tummy.

 Increase your strength training (resistance bands, weights, bodyweight exercises) but don’t forget to get the most important muscle of all working too, your heart.
 A strong healthy cardiovascular system will give you more energy without extra calories and help you feel good too.

 For one week, write out exactly what you will eat each day making sure it’s within the calorie restraints you’re aiming for (this will depend on your height, weight and metabolism).
 Then stick to it.

 Make a note of how hungry you feel and the times of day when you found yourself yearning for more food or ‘bad’ food.